loader image

 3. When you get puppy up take him/her straight outside.
 When you go out, put a leash on him/her and go directly to the spot where you want him to potty.
 Do not play with him/her.
 Choose a word that you will consistently use to encourage him/her to potty quickly.
 When he/she does potty, praise him and return to the house.
 Allow puppy to play for 20-30 minutes and then return him/her to crate.
 Puppies need a lot of rest and sleep in the beginning!
 It is wise to restrict to area he/she has access to roam around in to one room or area.

-4. Take puppy out once an hour for a potty time.
+4. Take puppy out once an hour, or whenever you think of it, for a potty time.
 Always use the same method and words.

 5. Allow puppy out to play for specified time with strict observation.
 ALWAYS return puppy to crate when not being watched.